Older people may find social networking useful and interesting as it provides the opportunity to

 There have been some concerns about privacy with Facebook.
 To combat these concerns Facebook have introduced new facilities so you can now choose your own privacy settings and choose who can see specific parts of their profile.
 Facebook is free to use as it generates revenue from advertising.

-The topics covered on twitter are very wide ranging, covering personal information about day to day life, to information relating to specific subject areas or interests, such as baking, a TV programme, cars, and photography.
+The topics covered on twitter are very wide ranging, covering personal information about day to day life, to information relating to specific subject areas or interests, such as baking, a TV programme, cars and is used for campaigning and putting out key messages.
+Twitter enables users to share information that they find useful or interesting by ‘retweeting’ or posting a message that you have read from someone else, to the people who follow you.

 When you register for a Twitter account, you will need to provide an email address and it is useful to have a photo or image as your profile picture.
 You can provide a short description of yourself and a link to your own blog or website if you have one.
 This helps to explain to others what you are interested in and what you will post tweets about.